Quickly size backlog items and roadmap features together. XS to XXL - fast, relative, and bias-free. No sign-up required.

 Everyone joins by entering their name - no account needed.

-Each person picks a size: XS, S, M, L, XL, XXL, or ? for uncertainty.
+Each person privately selects a T-shirt size: XS, S, M, L, XL, XXL, or a question mark.

 Host reveals all votes at once.
-The result shows the most common size and whether the team reached consensus.
+The mode (most common size) and consensus level appear immediately.

 Create a free room in seconds and invite your team with a code.
 No account, no setup.